 Robin Williams

-During his career, Williams suffered substance abuse issues and instances of severe depression.
-He was found dead at his home in Paradise Cay, California, in August 2014, at age 63.
-His death was ruled a suicide.
+During his final years, Williams struggled with severe depression before his 2014 suicide at age 63.
 According to his widow, Williams had been diagnosed with Parkinson's disease, and had been experiencing depression, anxiety, and increasing paranoia.
-His autopsy found "diffuse Lewy body disease", and Lewy body dementia professionals said that his symptoms were consistent with dementia with Lewy bodies.
+His autopsy found "diffuse Lewy body disease" whose symptoms professionals said were consistent with dementia with Lewy bodies.
+In the weeks following his suicide, Williams was celebrated in a wave of tributes.

 Biography from the Wikipedia article Robin Williams.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.